MRI-Guided Focussed Ultrasound is currently used to treat conditions such as:

 MRgFUS is a relatively new technology and very long term outcomes are not yet available.
 Current studies stretch to 3-4 years of outcome.
 The indications thus far suggest that the vast majority of patients will have durable good effect on their tremor by this procedure.

-The team at St Vincent’s in Sydney are currently the only providers of this treatment in Australia, with the MRI-Guided Focussed Ultrasound programme being the only one in the Southern Hemisphere.
+The team at St Vincent’s in Sydney is the first group to provide this treatment in Australia, with the St Vincent’s MRI-Guided Focussed Ultrasound programme being one of only a few in the Southern Hemisphere.
 Dr Jonker has undertaken visits to a number of overseas centres including Charlottesville, USA, Tokyo, Japan and Seoul, South Korea.

-This cutting-edge technology is taking off with over 2,000 treatments performed worldwide.
+This cutting-edge technology is taking off with over 2,000 treatments performed worldwide, and an increasing number of centres introducing this procedure around the world.

 You can contact our office by phone, email or via our website to register your interest in this treatment.